TrashUwU/PokeAssistant/README.md

 # PokéAssistant
 A Pokétwo Hack/Assistant Bot to help you with catching Pokémons on Pokétwo with many other features!
 No auto-catcher for now, because it's against Discord TOS, TwT.
 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
-It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokemons spawn (Premium Only).
+It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokémons spawn (Premium Only).
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.
 ## License
 There is no license for PokéAssistant.
 This ensures you are not allowed to redistribute or change the code.
 I maintain all rights to the source code since there is no license, and no one can copy, distribute, or develop derivative works from it.
 ### Developer